0Message

 Limitations

 No warranty.
-You are responsible for passphrase handling.
+You are responsible for passcode handling.
 TLS still terminates at our server, so ciphertext is visible in transit on the one fetch that delivers it.
-Refresh after open returns nothing by design.
+A second load returns nothing by design.